Septempeda: Research

-During the past centuries, many finds have been brought to light at the ancient site of Septempeda.
-Most important structural discoveries were done during the excavations, in the second half of the 20th century, of two city gates, a Roman bath house, a potter's quarter, and parts of Roman houses.
-The well-identified walls of the town encircle a higher, hilly area north of the Roman valley road and a lower area slightly sloping towards the Potenza river.
-Parts of the walls in opus quadratum and two gates have been excavated.
-Almost centrally located are large thermal installations consisting of a courtyard, a portico, a pool, a caldarium, and other rooms with heated flooring, of which many were originally paved with mosaics.
-To the west of city wall and north of the main road, an industrial quarter was unearthed with a cluster of kilns for the production of tiles and pottery.
-Directly outside the town wall, the main road was aligned by cemeteries with a rich array of funeral monuments revealing information about the town’s inhabitants.
+During the past centuries many finds have been brought to light.
+The most important structural discoveries were during the excavations in the second half of the 20th century of two city gates, a Roman bath house and parts of Roman houses.
+The walls in opus quadratum encircle a higher, hilly area north of the Roman valley road and a lower area slightly sloping towards the Potenza river.
+Almost centrally located are large baths consisting of a courtyard, a portico, a pool, a caldarium and other rooms with heated flooring, of which many were originally paved with mosaics.
+To the west of city wall and north of the main road was unearthed a cluster of kilns for the production of tiles and pottery.
+Directly outside the town wall, the main road was lined with a rich array of funeral monuments revealing information about the town’s inhabitants.

-Recent archaeological surveys undertaken since 2004 by the Potenza Valley Survey Project, a project of Ghent University directed by prof. Frank Vermeulen, have resulted in further aspects of the urbanism of the town.
-The surveys include intensive low-altitude aerial photography and geophysical surveys.
-The investigations resulted in a detailed map of the main elements of the whole town grid.
-It shows a series of streets parallel to the main central artery which acts as decumanus maximus of the small town.
-The layout of the town resembles a very irregular pentagonal plan and measures some 15 ha within the walls (intra muros).
-Along the main decumanus, which coincides with the modern valley road, the forum can be distinguished.
-It measures some 59 x 33 m and is surrounded by a series of public buildings and monuments.
+Recent archaeological surveys since 2004 by the Potenza Valley Survey Project, of Ghent University have resulted a detailed map of the orthogonal street grid and the main decumanus maximus.
+The perimeter resembles a pentagonal plan and measures some 15 ha within the walls (intra muros).
+Along the main decumanus, which coincides with the modern valley road, the forum can be distinguished which measures 59 x 33 m and is surrounded by a series of public buildings and monuments.